visdesignlab/upset-app/_upsetversions/upset_2.md

 format-set-expression: no
 ---

 A re-implementation of the original UpSet.
-Key new featuresa re undo/redo functionality, embedding, and being able to download sets of items in a csv file.
+Key new features are undo/redo functionality, embedding, and being able to download sets of items in a csv file.